henrymcs/henrymcs/README.md

 - 🌱 I’m currently learning Python and SQL
 - 📫 Reach me on LinkedIn

+# Branches
+* Python_Geography - Beginner's Guide to using Python in a Geography degree

 <!---
 henrymcs/henrymcs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.